-Because of the stage we are at — we decided against writing a formal job description — instead we opted for a video that let people know who we were, what we do and what the role is.
+Because of the stage, we are at — we decided against writing a formal job description — instead, we opted for a video that lets people know who we are, what we do and what the role is.

 This would allow prospective employees not to be put off by a title.
 Likewise, it’d also attract people who were interested in the company and our work.

-We then invited the majority of applicants to meet us for a tea or a coffee rather than a formal interview.
+We then invited the majority of applicants to meet us for tea or coffee rather than a formal interview.

 This created a less formal interview environment and fewer workplace barriers.
 This allowed us to naturally get to know our applicants better.